MechanicalRabbit/FunSQL.jl/docs/src/two-kinds-of-sql-query-builders/index.md

 capabilities remains inaccessible.

 FunSQL is a data-oriented query builder created specifically to expose full expressive power of SQL.
-Unlike EF/LINQ and dbplyr, FunSQL was not derived from an existing query framework, but was carefully designed from scratch to match SQL's capabilities.
+Unlike EF/LINQ and dbplyr, FunSQL was not adapted from an existing query framework, but was carefully designed from scratch to match SQL's capabilities.
 These capabilities include, for example, support for correlated subqueries and lateral joins (with [`Bind`](@ref) node), aggregate and window functions (using [`Group`](@ref) and [`Partition`](@ref) nodes), as well as recursive queries (with [`Iterate`](@ref) node).
 This comprehensive